 Finally, a Tesla-certified inspection can give you an idea of the vehicle’s battery health and the assurance that everything is functioning as it should.
 Remember that the warranty does last for at least 8 years and over 100,000 miles in most Teslas, so this isn’t a huge necessity for owners (unless preparing for a sale).
 For the pre-owned Tesla buyer, though?
 A thorough inspection of the battery and drive unit before purchase is just good common sense, especially if the vehicle is out of warranty.

 Is Battery Degradation a Consideration When Buying a Used Tesla?

 Quick note: some data seems to indicate that the 90kWh battery pack may experience a more rapid degradation over time than Tesla’s other batteries.
-If you are considering a used Model S or Model X with a 90kWh battery pack, it would probably be worth your while to do a little extra digging into the actual range of the vehicle in question before purchase.
+If you are considering a used Model S or Model X with a 90kWh battery pack, it would be worth your while to ask for details about the actual range of the vehicle before purchase.

 For more recently-manufactured used Teslas and for Teslas still under warranty, battery degradation isn’t nearly as much of a concern.
 The data reported so far tells us that Teslas in general are maintaining their battery capacity remarkably well over the warranty period and beyond.

 We’d like take a moment in this post to give a shout out to Gruber Motor Company in Arizona!
 If you don’t know, they’re pretty much the Tesla battery experts (aside from Tesla, of course) and are the worldwide independent experts on Tesla Roadster battery repair.
 Gruber Motor Company has done some really cool things to keep old Roadster batteries healthy and on the road.
 Check them out at GruberMotors.com!

 So now that you’ve armed yourself with some insight into battery degradation and Tesla battery life in general, we hope you feel more confident in choosing a used Tesla for your next ride!